Skip to main content

 Successful missions | | 6 min read

-Haussmannian family apartment: a 5-bedroom with mouldings and parquet found in the 17th
+Haussmannian family flat: a five-room with mouldings and parquet found in the 17th

 Jean Mascla